9 Early Signs of Bed Bugs

 Bed bugs are insects, so they have a hard shell for an exoskeleton.
 They tend to grow out and shed this shell once in a while.
 This shell or casing they shed could be another one of the signs of bed bugs.

-The shell or exoskeletons are primarily translucent, taking on a yellow or brown color.
-They are found more freely than the actual bug, and you can check for them in the same place you would check for the actual bed bugs themselves- in bed frames, wall hangings, and any upholstered furniture too.
+The shell or exoskeletons are primarily translucent, taking on a yellow or brown colour.
+They are found more freely than the actual bugs, and you can check for them in the same place you would check for the actual bed bugs themselves- in bed frames, wall hangings, and any upholstered furniture too.

-They shed their skin at every single one of their life stages- from the first instar nymph to the fifth instar and the final time once it reaches their final adult form.
+They shed their skin at every single one of their life stages- from the first instar nymph to the fifth instar and the final time once they reach their final adult form.

 Contact an experienced pest control professional if you spot many of these yellowish translucent exoskeletons.
 Since they shed in cycles, the husks would also be in different sizes.